-The Annual Performance Appraisal should be completed by the supervisor (in collaboration with the employee) within the final 60 days of the performance cycle.
-Upon review and completion, the annual performance appraisal must be acknowledged in NinerTalent (HRMS) by employee.
-If your department requires "Next-Level Supervisor" sign-off on appraisals, it will have to be done outside of the system.
-The appraisal in NinerTalent is comprised of two key parts, (1) ratings, and (2) supervisor comments.
+The Annual Performance Appraisal should be completed by the supervisor (in collaboration with the employee) within the final 60 days of the performance cycle which ends on June 30th.
+Upon review and completion, the annual performance appraisal must be acknowledged in NinerTalent (HRMS) by the employee.
+If your department requires the Next Level Supervisor to sign-off on the appraisals, it will have to be done outside of the system.
+It is recommended to save the appraisal as a PDF to share the document with the Next Level Supervisor for feedback and approval.

+The appraisal is comprised of two key parts, (1) ratings, and (2) supervisor comments.